scoyoc/climateAnalyzeR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+The primary function of this package is to produce brief climate reports using temperature and precipitation data from National Park Service Co-op stations using RMarkdown (*.Rmd).
+Currently a water year (Oct-Sep) report is available, and an annual (Jan-Dec) report is in development.

-This package imports data from [ClimateAnalyzer.org](http://climateanalyzer.org/) into R. It is currently  under development and only imports annual, monthly, and dialy weather data from Co-op stations and water balance data for those stations.
+This package also imports data from [ClimateAnalyzer.org](http://climateanalyzer.org/) into R.
+Currently  annual, monthly, and dialy weather data and water balance models for those stations are available.
 The plan is to incorporate more data sets available on ClimateAnalyzer.org.

 ## Installation